Last week, Lattice held a roundtable discussion on Building Culture Across Remote Teams with four remote culture experts:

 6. Make communication deliberate.

 Katie even has spreadsheets around this idea, with checkmarks for how often an employee will hear about change.
-This can keep track of 1:1s as well as different mediums such as emails, meetings, Slack, etc. It’s also about making sure remote employees feel connected to the change by telling them, hey, this is what we’re doing and why we’re doing it, what are your thoughts on how we can do that more effectively?
+This can keep track of 1:1s as well as different mediums such as emails, meetings, Slack, etc. It’s also about creating a remote environment where remote employees still feel connected to the change by telling them, hey, this is what we’re doing and why we’re doing it, what are your thoughts on how we can do that more effectively?
 What is your advice?
-So you're constantly asking people to buy in into that change.
-You're not just managing how it happens to them.
-You're asking them, how can we make this change really effective for you?
+So you’re constantly asking people to buy in into that change.
+You’re not just managing how it happens to them.
+You’re asking them, how can we make this change really effective for you?

 7. Give remote workers the time and space they need to bond with their coworkers.

 Finally, when it comes to team building experiences, it’s just as important for remote employees to actively bond with their co-workers as it is for employees who are in the same office.
-Julian, the discussion moderator, mentioned his own experience -- where he grabs a remote coworker to get lunch together over webcam -- or a “recurring, virtual tea.”
+Julian, the discussion moderator, mentioned his own experience — where he grabs a remote coworker to get lunch together while video conferencing — or a “recurring, virtual tea.”
 “Depending on the week I might have a glass of wine,” he added.
 It’s mainly a way to decompress.

 It’s also important to do this in order to change people’s minds about how they think about remote work.
-“One thing we realized was we needed to be very clear with people that it's okay to use your work time to do these more social chats,” said Katie.
-Her company noticed that people weren’t joining book club or engaging in social activities even on Slack.
-“We realized it's because people felt like they needed to get eight hours of work done and complete all their tasks.
+“One thing we realized was we needed to be very clear with people that it’s okay to use your work time to do these more social chats,” said Katie.
+Her company noticed that people weren’t joining book club or engaging in social activities even on Slack, even when the entire team was remote.
+Conversations were kept work-related.
+“We realized it’s because people felt like they needed to get eight hours of work done and complete all their tasks.
 And then it was only separately in their own personal time that they felt it okay to engage in these kinds of social activities.
-Now, when you're at an office and your team goes out to lunch?
-Nobody thinks that that's not work.”
-Part of building a remote work culture is being clear that building relationships at work is part of your work.
-“You don't work like exactly the same amount of hours as you would have otherwise,” said Katie, but that team bonding is essential.
+Now, when you’re at an office and your team goes out to lunch?
+Nobody thinks that that’s not work.”
+Part of building a remote work culture is being clear that building relationships at work is part of your work, that water cooler talk is essential to good work.
+“You don’t work like exactly the same amount of hours as you would have otherwise,” said Katie, but that team bonding is essential — for both productivity and employee engagement.

 On his team, Nassim said they also share pictures of when they were kids, food they’ve cooked, etc. “In every staff meeting that we have, usually we saved the first or last 5 to 10 minutes for sharing something personal that you’re comfortable sharing.
 What are you doing this weekend?
 What did you cook last night?
 What are you reading right now?
 And those little moments of getting to know each other that you don’t get when you don’t, you get that for free when you’re in the office, you don’t get that when you’re remote.

-According to Katie, those informal connection points are another hidden benefit of a remote workforce. “...You get to see people's real lives,” said Katie.
-“Like I'm here in my tiny house outside of Pemberton, BC, population: 2000.
+According to Katie, those informal connection points are another hidden benefit of a remote company culture: your real life becomes part of the work environment. “…You get to see people’s real lives,” said Katie.
+“Like I’m here in my tiny house outside of Pemberton, BC, population: 2000.
 And you can see the mountains and you get a sense of who I am as a person.
-I've seen most of my coworker's kids.
-I've seen that dogs, I've seen their hedgehogs.
-People will bring their full selves to work in a way that's very different when they working from their environments.
-I think it can be really powerful for your company culture to see people's whole selves and to allow that kind of flexibility for people to take into their lives and their jobs in a much more custom way.
-We've also seen that it helps retention and engagement just so much when people don't need to make these really, really challenging choices between what they value in their professional lives and what they value in their personal lives.
+I’ve seen most of my coworker’s kids.
+I’ve seen that dogs, I’ve seen their hedgehogs.
+People will bring their full selves to work in a way that’s very different when they working from their environments.
+I think it can be really powerful for your company culture to see people’s whole selves and to allow that kind of flexibility for people to take into their lives and their jobs in a much more custom way.
+We’ve also seen that it helps retention and engagement just so much when people don’t need to make these really, really challenging choices between what they value in their professional lives and what they value in their personal lives.

-Remote teams seem unique, but in this day and age, they’re becoming more of the norm.
-There’s a lot you can do to set your remote teams up for success -- and a lot of benefits you can reap as a result.
+Remote teams and remote team members may seem unique, but in this day and age, they’re becoming more of the norm.
+There’s a lot you can do to set your remote teams up for success — and a lot of benefits you can reap as a result.
 And thanks to Julian, Nassim, Katie and Laurel, and their unique insights on how to strengthen company culture across remote teams, you can learn how to do exactly that.